 Lanhydrock really is a garden for all seasons.
-In winter the air is filled with the heady fragrance of the daphnes; in summer the formal parterre is brightened with begonias and in autumn the acers and parrotia trees turn red and gold; and spring?
-Spring is when the higher garden and woodland garden take centre stage.
+In winter the air is filled with the heady fragrance of the daphnes; in summer the formal parterre is alive with colour and in autumn the acers and parrotia trees turn red and gold.
+This season, spring, is when the higher garden and woodland garden take centre stage.

 Lanhydrock’s garden comes into its own in spring and our supporters have voted it one of the top gardens in the region for colour at this time of year.

 The first flowers to come are the snowdrops, cyclamen and crocuses.
-Then the daffodils appear, covering the ground with sunny colour and brightening the dullest day.
+Then the daffodils appear, covering the ground with a host of sunny colour.

-Not long after the first magnolias flower.
-Lanhydrock is famous for its wide variety of magnolias and you'll find a magnolia in bloom somewhere in the garden from spring through to autumn.
+Not long after, the first magnolias flower.
+Lanhydrock is famous for its wide variety of magnolias and you'll find blush pink or velvety white blooms somewhere in the garden from spring through to autumn.

-From March onwards you can't miss the pink camellia blossom blooming on the mature shrubs through the higher garden.
-Next the bluebells arrive and carpet the ground in blue, while a rainbow of colour from the rhododendron trees brightens the higher and woodland garden and the estate.
+From March onwards you can't miss the pink camellia blossom on the mature shrubs through the higher garden.
+Next the bluebells arrive in the woodland garden, a sea of powder blue and violet hues, while a rainbow of colour from the rhododendron trees brightens the garden and estate.

-The herbaceous border then begins to fill with colour and will remain full of flowers until late autumn.
+It is at this time that the herbaceous border begins to fill with colour and will remain full of flowers until late autumn.

-The parterre is planted with tulips and provides a riot of colour against the trim box hedging.
+The parterre is planted with tulips for spring and provides a riot of colour against the trim box hedging.

 " It is the sun shining on the rain and the rain falling on the sunshine."